MonkeyTime/BattleNet/README.md

 Show the Blizzard rules on API usage @ https://dev.battle.net/policy

-This CODE was released in the public domain WITHOUT ANY GARANTY OF ANY KIND.
+This CODE was released in the public domain WITHOUT ANY WARRANTY OF ANY KIND.

 ## Extra